nareal/tachyons/README.md

 ## Example

-Here is the source code for a minimal example: [example.qmd](example.qmd).
+Here is the source code for a minimal example: [example.qmd](example.qmd), and the resulting [rendered HTML file](https://nareal.github.io/tachyons/example.html).